 When using JPG overlays, with the black background (most of the light/bokeh overlay, snow overlays, rain or fog overlays you should use Screen mode to hide black colour).
 These are shoot with the camera, they are real effects, so to keep them as much realistic as possible we saved them on a black background.

 It's always about your image first, so before applying any kind of overlay you should always remember to:

-Clean edit your image first - correcting color, white balance, contrast, light and shadows and maybe some retouching.
+Clean edit your image first - correcting colour, white balance, contrast, light and shadows and maybe some retouching.
 Prepare your base before moving into a more creative part.

-Match the colors of the overlay with your images.
-You can either pick the right tone from the ready to use overlays or tweak the colors in Photoshop.
+Match the colours of the overlay with your images.
+You can either pick the right tone from the ready to use overlays or tweak the colours in Photoshop.
 Easy.